aloosefish/secret_santa_py/README.md

 ## TODO
-Write tests that check that responses to external services come back correct.
+* Write tests that check that responses to external services come back correct.
-Change to email instead of text message, using Sendgrid.
-* get everyone's email address and update json file
-* save sendgrid API key in GitHub repo secret
-*
+* completely remove any API keys that might have been committed.

 ## Secret Santa py